🚨 Scam Guide · 2026

 ⚠️ High

-📍 Restaurants and shops in El Cortecito, Bavaro, outside resort areas; standalone ATMs
+📍 Restaurants, bars, and souvenir shops in El Cortecito, Bavaro, and outside resort gates; standalone street-side ATMs along Avenida Estados Unidos and Plaza Bávaro

-A couple dining outside their resort in El Cortecito handed their card to a waiter who disappeared behind a curtain.
-The meal was $45 and the receipt looked normal.
-Three weeks later, $2,800 in fraudulent charges appeared from businesses in Santo Domingo.
-The Canadian government's travel advisory specifically warns that 'credit and debit card fraud occurs frequently' in the DR. Some travelers report charges appearing months later, suggesting cloned data is sold and used gradually.
+Three weeks later, $2,800 in fraudulent charges from businesses in Santo Domingo and Bávaro appeared on the statement.
+The Canadian government's DR travel advisory specifically warns that "credit and debit card fraud occurs frequently."
+Some travelers report cloned-card charges months later, suggesting cloned data is sold on dark-web markets and used gradually to evade fraud detection.

 Red Flags